 A PC works in mysterious ways and the error could be the result of many possibilities.
 One of the very common ones are:

 - Malware / Virus attack

 The most dangerous among the stated causes is the Malware or Virus attack.
 A virus or malware breach can open all the security gates and directly reach all the files on your computer.
 Malware can seriously damage your privacy and corrupt all your important data, causing multiple errors and failures.

 Table of Contents

-How To Fix The “Specified module could not be found” USB Error in Windows 10
+How To Fix The “Specified module could not be found” USB Error

 There are various ways by which you can solve this issue.
 The first thing to do would be to find out if the issue is with the PC or the USB flash drive.
 For this, you can test out the USB flash drive on another PC.
 If it problem is with Pen Drive, you can just Let’s find out some solutions to this issue which has been causing various problems to so many users.

 #1 – Using Command Prompt

 A lot of times, the USB error, Specified module is not found occurs because there are certain attributes in your flash drive that are modified.
 These are a few steps on how you can alter them.